 There are many medical conditions that can cause hypersomnia, including Kleine-Levin syndrome, Parkinson disease, dementia, and post-traumatic stress disorder, all of which should be ruled out with a complete medical history, physical examination, and diagnostic workup.
 Standard sleep studies are used to confirm the diagnosis of idiopathic hypersomnia, including MSLT and polysomnography.
 The absence of multiple SOREMPs (one or fewer) during MSLT and greater time spent in slow-wave sleep during polysomnography suggest idiopathic hypersomnia [105].
 On the other hand, multiple SOREMPs (two or more) are indicative of narcolepsy.
+In addition, polysomnography and MSLT findings should not be consistent with a diagnosis of narcolepsy type 1 or 2 in order for a diagnosis of idiopathic hypersomnia to be made [2].

 The same array of pharmacologic options used to treat excessive daytime sleepiness in narcolepsy may be prescribed for idiopathic hypersomnia, but the level of effectiveness is typically not replicated [105; 106].
 Only half of patients treated report any improvement of symptoms.
-In 2021, the FDA expanded approval of oxybate salts (calcium, magnesium, potassium, and sodium) to include treatment of idiopathic hypersomnia [149].
+In 2021, the FDA expanded approval of oxybate salts (calcium, magnesium, potassium, and sodium) to include treatment of idiopathic hypersomnia [143].
 It is the first and only medication approved for this indication; all other pharmacologic options are prescribed off label.
 Although sleep hygiene practices are usually not helpful for idiopathic hypersomnia patients, they should be discussed because there are virtually no risks or drawbacks [105].
 Patients should be advised to avoid sedative drugs and alcohol.